stonerlab/stonerplots/docs/TEMPLATE.md

 1. **Examples**

     - Include real-world examples of how to use the functionality, both basic and advanced.
-    - This section may be omitted for functions, methods and classes that are not intended for third parties to use - for example, base classes, internal or private functions or methods.
+    - This section should be omitted for functions, methods and classes that are not intended for third parties to use - for example, base classes, internal or private functions or methods.

 ### Example Template for a Class